hbowden/nextgen/README.md

 </a>
 [![Build Status](https://travis-ci.org/2trill2spill/nextgen.svg?branch=master)](https://travis-ci.org/2trill2spill/nextgen)

+# OS-Support
+Currently only 64bit versions of FreeBSD, Linux, MacOS and Windows with Cygwin are supported.

 # Build-FreeBSD
 To build `nextgen` on `FreeBSD` you will need to install a few dependencies and have the `FreeBSD` source tree installed at `/usr/src` as well.
 Use the command below to install the needed dependencies.

     sudo pkg install gmake autotools cmake

 Use the command below if you don't have the `FreeBSD` source tree installed.
 The command below assumes your running `FreeBSD` 10.3, if you are not change the command accordingly.

     sudo svnlite co https://svn0.us-west.freebsd.org/base/release/10.3.0/ /usr/src